Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Be that as it may, do keep in mind that when you sign up for one of Lecturio’s plans, you get access to all of their study materials – including USMLE Steps 1 and 2, COMLEX Levels 1 and 2, and MBBS (MBChB).
 While prep materials from these other exams won’t really matter to most students, they could come in handy at some point.
 Many of the video lectures are content specific and not necessarily test specific, so even if a video isn’t keyed to the USMLE Step 1, it may still offer some valuable scientific knowledge.

 How long you have access to Lecturio’s online content is directly tied to which package you purchase.
-As mentioned, Lecturio offers 3-Month, 1-Year, 2-Year or 4-Year packages.
+As mentioned, Lecturio offers 3-Month, 1-Year, and 2-Year packages.
 Which package you purchase determines your access duration.
 It’s really that simple.

 No, and this is a major disappointment.
 Most every USMLE prep company these days provides a Step 1 pass guarantee, but Lecturio doesn’t.
-They guarantee the “quality of their product” – which I agree is very, very good – but that’s not the same as offering cold hard cash back in the event you can’t pass.
+They guarantee the “quality of their product,” but that’s not the same as offering cold hard cash back in the event you can’t pass.
 This is one of the few negatives around this program.